junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Crowley considers, then, "Not really in mood for slumber party right now, but call me.
 You know my number."
 Not waiting for Dean's answer, he turns to the witch, holding out a hand in an inviting gesture, "Mother, shall we?"

-The two of them disappear in a black smoke.
+The two of them disappear in a black-purple smoke.

 Dean blinks at the empty space.